givasile/effector/docs/docs/index.md

 However, there are cases where the global effect can be misleading.
 This happens when there are many particular instances that deviate from the global effect.
-In `Effector`, the user can understand where the global effect is misleading, using the argument `heterogeneity`, while plotting:
+In `effector`, the user can understand where the global effect is misleading, using the argument `heterogeneity`, while plotting:

 ```python